walston/webservers/README.md

    1. Save the `name` and `location` fields from the `req.params` object in variables
    2. Respond with the provided `name` and `location` fields
 3. Using `httpie` test your endpoint `/api/:name/:location` by replacing `:name` with your name and `:location` with your own.

-## 07 - Server Data

-1. Create a new Polka app
-2. Create logger middleware
-3. Add a USERS collection (Just an empty array)
-4. Add a `POST` handler for `/api/:name`
-   1. Save the `req.params.name` to the USERS collection
-   2. Respond with the user's name and array index as fields in an object
-   3. Hint: `.push()` returns the index
-5. Add a `GET` handler for `/api`
-   1. Respond with the array of USERS
-6. Add a `GET` handler for `/api/:name`
-   1. Find the user's name in the collection
-   2. Respond with the user's name and array index as fields in an object
-7. Test your api with `httpie`

 ## 08 - Response Codes